Nuitka/Nuitka-website/posts/nuitka-release-033.rst

   independently, now the common context is not released before the instance contexts are.

-- Generator functions didn't check the arguments to ``throw()`` the way they are in CPython, now they are.
+- Generator functions didn't check the arguments to ``throw()`` the way they are in CPython, now they do.

 - Generator functions didn't trace exceptions to "stderr" if they occurred while closing unfinished ones in "del".

 - Generator functions used the slightly different wordings for some error messages.